Holly Ernest, DVM, PhD

 - B.Sc., Cornell University, Biology (Animal Science and Biology).

-Interdisciplinary applied and basic research in genetics, genomics, biology, and disease ecology for wildlife conservation and population health.
+Interdisciplinary applied and basic research in population genomics, landscape-level wildlife genetics, and disease ecology for wildlife conservation and population health.

 - Free-ranging species of conservation & management concern

 - Threatened and endangered species

 Special interests in genetics and genomics for wildlife health: Population Genetics; Molecular DNA to reconstruct predigrees (family trees) to reveal ecological relationships among individuals, kin groups, populations and disease distributions; Discovery of associations among genetic mechanisms, genetic diversity and evolutionary history and phenotypic diversity (phenotype is the composite of an organism's observable characteristics or traits).

 Special interest species: Mountain Lion, Bighorn Sheep, Sea Otter, Black Bear, Hummingbirds, Yellow-billed Magpie, Swainson's Hawk, Great Gray Owl, Feral Hog in California (wild pig, wild boar).

 Special interest diseases: Avian pox virus, avian hemoparasites (such as avian malaria), West Nile virus, Trichinella in bears and wild pigs, wildlife leptospirosis, and others

 Special interest regions: California and western North America, Mexico, Chile; South/Central America; global interests

 Teaching and Education